 Can I obtain compensation if I was partly responsible?

 Yes, in comparative negligence states, but your compensation will be cut.
-An attorney reduces your share of liability.
+A commercial vehicle lawyer reduces your share of liability.

 Conclusion

-Commercial vehicle lawyers involving a semi-truck, delivery van, or company vehicle can leave you with physical, emotional, and financial difficulties.
-Going it alone after the accident risks falling into insurance pitfalls or losing important deadlines.
-A commercial vehicle lawyer provides the experience and representation necessary to hold responsible at-fault drivers or companies, and get you the compensation you need for medical expenses, lost income, and pain and suffering.
-With their experience of U.S. federal and state laws, they’ll advocate for your rights, allowing you to have peace of mind to concentrate on recovery.
+Lawyers specializing in commercial vehicles, such as semi-trucks, delivery vans, or company vehicles, can help you navigate the physical, emotional, and financial challenges that arise after an accident.
+Handling the situation on your own may lead to insurance issues or missing critical deadlines.
+A commercial vehicle lawyer can offer the necessary experience and representation to hold the at-fault drivers or companies accountable and secure the compensation you require for medical bills, lost wages, and pain and suffering.
+Their understanding of federal and state laws in the U.S. enables them to advocate for your rights, giving you the peace of mind you need to focus on your recovery.